20 Greatest Computer Programmers Of All Time

 Who is he: Thomas Kurtz is a computer scientist and a retired Dartmouth professor who implemented the concept of Timesharing.

-What he has done: He developed the BASIC programming language to allow non-experts users to interact with the computer.
-He and John Kemeny co-founded the company called True BASIC, Inc to market True BASIC, which is an updated version of the language.
-This programming language became widespread on microcomputers, which allowed small developers and business owners to develop custom software on computers, all on their own.
+What he has done: He developed the BASIC programming language to make it easier for non-experts to use computers.
+Along with John Kemeny, he co-founded True BASIC, Inc. to promote True BASIC, an updated version of the original language.
+BASIC became widely used on microcomputers, enabling small developers and business owners to create their own custom software.

-Major Achievements: Kurtz was honored with AFIPS Pioneer Award and IEEE Computer Science Pioneer Award.
+Major Achievements: Kurtz was honored with the AFIPS Pioneer Award and the IEEE Computer Science Pioneer Award.

 11. John George Kemeny